10% OFF

 Untaxed Vehicle1

-What Happens If I Am Caught Driving Without Road Tax?
+What Happens If Caught Driving Without Road Tax?

 Driving without a valid road tax is illegal and can result in penalties.
 If caught, you may receive an £80 Fixed Penalty Notice (FPN), which can increase to £1,000 if unpaid within 28 days.

-Your vehicle could also be clamped, impounded, or even destroyed, and you may receive penalty points on your license.
+Your vehicle can be clamped, impounded, or even destroyed, and you may receive penalty points on your license.
 To avoid legal issues and fines, ensure your vehicle is taxed, especially if buying a car.

 Car Tax Check